Agnieszka-21/namaste-django/README.md

 ### Lighthouse and Webaim Wave Testing

-The deployed website has been tested using both Lighthouse and WebaimWave in order to ensure that it performs well and meets accessibility criteria.
+The deployed website has been tested using both Lighthouse and WebaAim WAVE in order to ensure that it performs well and meets accessibility criteria.
 A vast majority of Lighthouse scores is in the optimal green range.
 However, it is worth noting that using Google maps on the homepage, images uploaded to Cloudinary on other pages, as well as applying Bootstrap and Google Fonts has led to Best Practices scores being slightly lower.
 From the perspective of a business using this web application it made more sense to keep the map and Cloudinary storage rather than trying to get the best score and missing out on those valuable resources, so the decision was simple.

 In order to keep accessibility scores in the optimal range, I ensured to make the website fully-operational for keyboard users, including trapping focus in each modal while it is open (waiver.js and bio.js files) and adding tabindex to card titles on the Schedule page.